ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 .. figure:: ../../../images/MissionList_ConditionDistance.png
    :target: ../_images/MissionList_ConditionDistance.png

-   Copter: Mission PlannerSettings for CONDITION_DISTANCE command
+   Mission PlannerSettings for CONDITION_DISTANCE command

 In the example above, Command #4 (``DO_SET_ROI``) is delayed so that it only starts once the vehicle is within 50m of waypoint #5.